fossunited/fossunited/docs/docs/volunteering.md

 and what did not with the rest of the Community, and more.

 Volunteering is not to be taken lightly.
-Volunteers in the Community routinely spend 10-20+ hours every month.
+Volunteers in the Community routinely outlay 10-20+ hours every month.
 As volunteers, you are held to a higher standard than the rest of the Community, given your ability to mould and drive the Community.